 - Blocking the wireless signal so that an unsuspecting car owner doesn't realise that the car has not locked.
 This is known as signal jamming.

-- Magnifying the signal so that it works over a longer range, this is signal boosting.
+- Magnifying the signal so that it works over a longer range is signal boosting.
 A news report can be seen here.

 - A keyless entry range extender device is used to lengthen the wireless range.
-A keyless entry range extender is a two part device.
+A keyless entry range extender is a two-part device.
 One part is held close to the key outside of the normal key range.
 The second part is held close to the car.
-This is similar to a signal booster but does not amplifier it as much, instead it relays the signal between two devices, i.e. this is a relay attack.
+This is similar to a signal booster but does not amplify it as much, instead, it relays the signal between two devices, i.e. this is a relay attack.

 List of Videos on Keyless Entry Range Extender Theft